 California has bold goals for ZNE that will significantly reduce carbon emissions from the school sector and create substantial savings on operating expenses leaving more financial resources for programs.
 The state is the undisputed leader in this area and is building momentum to transform schools.
-According to NBI’s Summer 2016 edition of the ZNE Watchlist, California has more than 100 buildings that are targeting zero net energy, with education buildings as the leading building type pursuing this goal.
+According to NBI’s 2018 Getting to Zero Status Update, California has over 200 buildings that are targeting zero net energy, with education buildings as the leading building type pursuing this goal.

 Background on Proposition 39 ZNE Schools Pilot Project

 The California Energy Efficiency Strategic Plan has set ambitious goals for achieving zero net energy (ZNE) for all new commercial buildings by 2030.
 To support these ambitious state goals, a Proposition 39 ZNE School Retrofit Pilot Program is providing California’s existing schools ZNE financial resources that can help transform some of the state’s K-12 and community college buildings to ZNE.
 The ZNE Schools Awards program and workshop are part of this Proposition 39 pilot effort and is supported by Pacific Gas and Electric Company, San Diego Gas and Electric, Southern California Edison and Southern California Gas Company.
 The Proposition 39 ZNE School Pilot Program includes new schools case studies, ZNE trainings, and financial and technical support for a variety of school retrofit demonstration projects to showcase how existing K-12 school and community colleges can be transformed to ZNE performance.

 Questions?
 Contact Reilly Loveland, Project Manager, by email or phone, 206-229-2539, with any questions about this program.